-- Objective 3a: MCBH will deliver services in the most accessible ways (e.g., telehealth, home, schools, tribal community, senior center, and other rural community locations) when needed and as appropriate. - Objective 3b: MCBH will provide outreach and engagement with local Tribal community members, including those working in the mental health/substance use disorder profession. - Objective 3c: MCBH will work closely with local school districts (Eastern Sierra Unified School District and Mammoth Unified School District) to prevent alcohol and drug use and intervene early in the onset of behavioral health issues. - Objective 3d: MCBH will hold meetings with other agencies and programs to discuss and plan culturally competent services that promote community wellbeing. - Objective 3e: Identify opportunities for collaboration in the Spanish-speaking community (i.e. Latinx/Hispanic community events, etc.) to provide outreach with an emphasis on mental health and wellbeing.
+- Objective 3a: MCBH will deliver services in the most accessible ways (e.g., telehealth, home, schools, tribal community, senior center, and other rural community locations) when needed and as appropriate. - Objective 3b: MCBH will provide outreach and engagement with local Tribal community members, including those working in the mental health/substance use disorder profession,

+- including more formalized partnerships with organizations such as the Owens Valley Career Development Center and TANF in Antelope Valley. - Objective 3c: MCBH will work closely with local school districts (Eastern Sierra Unified School District and Mammoth Unified School District) to prevent alcohol and drug use and intervene early in the onset of behavioral health issues. - Objective 3d: MCBH will hold meetings with other agencies and programs to discuss and plan culturally competent services that promote community wellbeing. - Objective 3e: Identify opportunities for collaboration in the Spanish-speaking community (i.e. Latinx/Hispanic community events, etc.) to provide outreach with an emphasis on mental health and wellbeing.